There are two types of crafters: those who create with patterns and those who create from emotions.

 It took her an hour to pin the pieces together and then fit it on a dress form that she had sized for Nirih’s measurements.
 The form already had the other parts of the dress hanging on it, the components that Lily felt comfortable adding after mocking up with a few stitches to hold the fabric together.

 With every passing second, she knew the collar wouldn’t work.
-She could see it on the corner of her eye as she pinned the parchment to the fabric.
+She could see it from the corner of her eye as she pinned the parchment to the fabric.
 It was too low, too wide, and exposed too much.

 It took a masochistic determination to keep working despite knowing she had failed.
 The collar design was what her intuition said would work.
 She had to know if it looked good because she hoped the knowledge would let her work on a dress that High Society would accept.